kavismith/network-protocol/README.md

 </p>
 <p>
-Use the continuous command line ping 10.0.0.5 -t and ping VM-L private IP address.
-You will notice that the reply will be continuos.
+By using the continuous command line "ping 10.0.0.5 -t" and targeting the private IP address of VM-L, you will observe that the replies are continuous, indicating an ongoing and persistent ping connection.
 </p>
 <br />